Western flames spread, California sees its largest 2022 fire

 A third fire, which was on the southwest end of the McKinney blaze, prompted evacuation orders for around 500 homes Sunday, said Courtney Kreider, a spokesperson with the Siskiyou County Sheriff’s Office.
 The office said crews had been on the scene of the fire since late Saturday but that the fire Sunday morning “became active and escaped its containment line.”

-Several people in the sheriff’s office have been affected by evacuation orders due to the fires “and they’re still showing up to work so, (a) very dedicated crew,” she said.
-A deputy lost his childhood home to fire Friday, she said.
+Several people in the Sheriff’s Office have been affected by evacuation orders due to the fires “and they’re still showing up to work so, (a) very dedicated crew,” she said.
+A deputy lost his childhood home to fire on Friday, she said.

+The McKinney fire “remains 0% contained,” the Sheriff’s Office said in a Facebook post late Sunday night.

 As the McKinney fire threatened, some residents chose to stay behind while others heeded orders to leave.